aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 #### BillingMode and Capacity

-The capacity will only be needed to be specified if the billing mode is not on-demand.
+The capacity values will only be needed to be specified if the billing mode is provisioned.
 By default, the mode will be on-demand.
+If the billing mode is provisioned, then each capacity needs to be specified since we are not choosing defaults for the users.

 The write capacity for table, replicas or GSIs can only be specified with an autoscaling configuration.
 Whereas, the read capacity can either be with a fixed capacity unit or with an autoscaling configuration.

-So, having an enum like class for these two modes, users will have,
+Capacity(enum like class):

 * `Capacity.fixed(number)`
 * `Capacity.autoscaled({ configuration })`